adambard/learnxinyminutes-docs/sql.html.markdown

 SELECT COUNT(*) FROM departments;

--- Show the number of rows in the departments table that -- have "en" as a substring of the dept_name value.
+-- Show the number of rows in the departments table that -- have 'en' as a substring of the dept_name value.
-SELECT COUNT(*) FROM departments WHERE dept_name LIKE "%en%";
+SELECT COUNT(*) FROM departments WHERE dept_name LIKE '%en%';

 -- A JOIN of information from multiple tables: the titles table shows -- who had what job titles, by their employee numbers, from what